Deltares/SFINCS/docs/parameters.rst

 	  :min:			0.0001
 	  :max:			9999.9
 	baro
 	  :description:		Turns on the atmospheric pressure term in the momentum equation (baro = 1, default).
-If set to 0, all pressure input from either ampfile, netampfile, spwfile or netspwfile is ignored@
+If set to 0, all pressure input from either ampfile, netampfile, spwfile or netspwfile is ignored.
 	  :units:		-
 	  :default:		1
 	  :min:			0